The Rainforest Conservation Program

 - Emergency contact

-This wonderfully intrepid program is set in Pastaza Province in the Oriente of Ecuador and amidst the wild Andean jungle.
+This wonderfully intrepid program is set in the Napo and Pastaza Provinces in the Oriente of Ecuador and amidst the wild Andean jungle.
 Projects sites can be somewhat isolated and though travel offsite is often not available to volunteers every day, the local project team will assist volunteers who wish to visit the local town for supplies or to simply get out and explore for the day, which is usually left for their rostered days off.
 This is once-in-a-lifetime opportunity to live and work in the heart of the Ecuadorian rain forest!

 Start Dates & Duration